mjmirza/freedombydesign/README.md

 ## Book Title: Freedom by Design
 ### Author Mirza J. Iqbal
 ### Release Date 29.July 2023
-#### If you like this Book, Don't forget to Bookmar, Pin, Fork or Star it.
+#### If you like this Book, Don't forget to Bookmark, Pin, Fork or Star it.
 ...

 ![alt-text](97%20-%20Resources/Starhint.png)